slac-lcls/ezpsana/conda/README.md

 ### build the environment

-Then simply run the following script (not that it is equivalent to just do `conda env create -f <.yaml>` at this point).
+Then simply run the following script (note that it is equivalent to just do `conda env create -f <.yaml>` at this point).
 ```bash
 ./build-envs.sh <path to .yaml file>
 ```